nymtech/nym/documentation/dev-portal/src/nymvpn/faq.md

 # Frequently Asked Questions

 **NymVPN [*Support & FAQ page*](https://nymvpn.com/en/support)** contains all essential FAQs regarding the client.
-This page is a source of additional information often seeked by users, operators and developers testing NymVPN.
+This page (below) is a source of additional information often seeked by users, operators and developers testing NymVPN.

 If you interested to read more about Nym platform, you can have a look at [Nym general FAQ](https://nymtech.net/developers/faq/general-faq.html) and read through Nym's technical [documentation](https://nymtech.net/docs), [Developer Portal](https://nymtech.net/developers) and [Operators Guide](https://nymtech.net/operators).